The benefits of running a competitor analysis are endless, so it’s crucial that you do one!

 Want to also fill in the “Impacted by core” row?
 Advanced Web Ranking makes this easy with a “Show Google Algo Changes” button that plots known algorithm updates on the market share chart.

-Never use online visibility alone to identify competitors.
+Never use SEO visibility alone to identify competitors.
 Ask stakeholders for a list of who they consider to be their closest competitors, along with details of existing revenue drivers and target growth areas.

 Focussing your efforts on commercial priorities rather than traffic alone not only provides a better frame of reference for benchmarking and comparison, it also means you are more likely to gain buy-in and achieve traction.